EladioAMendez/visions_align/research/brand.md

 3.  **Strategize V1 Feature Prioritization and Development:** Based on MVP UAT results, finalize the feature set for V1.
 This includes building the "Lead Lens" selection UI, the Relationship Tracker, and the Calendar Integration for the Director tier.
 Begin V1 development immediately following MVP launch, targeting a four-week completion.

 4.  **Formulate Go-to-Market (GTM) Strategy and Content Plan:** Develop a detailed Go-to-Market strategy that leverages the insights from the Avatar Research.
-This includes crafting compelling marketing messages focused on the "AI Brain Trust," identifying key channels for reaching our target audience, and planning content (e.g., case studies, testimonials from women in tech) that resonates with Maya Chen’s pain points and aspirations.
+This includes crafting compelling marketing messages focused on The Insight Panel, identifying key channels for reaching our target audience, and planning content (e.g., case studies, testimonials from women in tech) that resonates with Maya Chen’s pain points and aspirations.

 --- END OF FILE brand.md ---